bryanferd23/Radiology-Information-System-with-Teleradiology/README.md

 -restrict access to web page (will redirect if requirements are not met)

--blocks device from logging in/unlock the registration page if failed 10 times (still applies even if the cookies are cleared)
+-blocks device from logging in or from unlocking registration page if failed 10 times (still applies even if the cookies & sessions are cleared)

 -prepared statement (protects from SQL injection)